EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 Getting the folder IDs of an Outlook mailbox folder can involve using the Microsoft Graph API or using the `peak code` setting within Power  Automate.
 Using Microsoft Graph can be a bit more advanced but still approachable when manually retrieving the folder IDs using `peak code` is unmanageable.

 #### Peak Code
 This method requires manually identifying each destination folder's ID and adding it to the object variable.
-This can be an appropriate method when first starting or if the number of destination folders is low and does not change frequently.
+This can be an appropriate method when the number of destination folders is low and does not change frequently.
 The organizing of emails in this example primarily focuses on sorting into department folders which can be a good use case for this method because the number of departments in an organization is likely to be relatively stable.

-The `Move email` actions in the above example and shown below show that the folder is selected (HR).
+The `Move email` action, shown below, shows that the folder is selected (HR).
 ![Move Email Folder Selection](/assets/img/2022-08-19-pwrauto-move-email/peak_code_1.png){: .post__img}

 After selecting the destination folder, in the upper right of the action select the ellipses and then `Peak code`.

 ![Move Email Peak Code](/assets/img/2022-08-19-pwrauto-move-email/peak_code_2.png){: .post__img}

 This will reveal the inputs to this action.
-Under the `parameters` property the `folderPath` can be seen.
+Under the `parameters` property, the `folderPath` can be seen.
 What is required to be stored for this flow is the entire folder path following `Id::`, this ID and the folders display name are what is stored and accessed by the workflow.
 See the [Power Automate Flow - Variable](#power-automate-flow---variable){: .post__link} section for an example.

 #### Microsoft Graph
-When using Microsoft Graph approach the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer){: .post__link} is a helpful tool.
+When using the Microsoft Graph approach [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer){: .post__link} is a helpful tool.
 This method can also be used to get the display names and IDs of child folders.
 See the [Power Automate Flow - Microsoft Graph](#power-automate-flow---microsoft-graph){: .post__link} section for an example.

 ### Power Automate Flow - Variable
 <br>